The magnificence of the Australian outdoors on a sunny summer's day, can blind us to the reality, if bad weather hits.

 Are you ready?
 Any time of the year?

-Still, with GPS, Mobile Phone (in a few locations) and an EPIRB, a lot some of the risks of bushwalking and skiing are very much reduced for a party.
+Still, with GPS, Mobile Phone (in a few locations) and a PLB, some of the risks of bushwalking and skiing are very much reduced for a party.